 In Homestuck, the author gives one to Caliborn over the reasons why he shouldn't encourage the Alpha players to indulge in the sugary chaos of Trickster Mode any further.
 He even provides an exposition on how Mario's use of Invincibility Stars is "actually devastating to his development as a human being" as a comparison to the consequences of the players' use of a similar powerup.

-Parodied in an episode of Futurama, where Nibbler describes Earth as "homeworld of the pizza-bagel".
-Presumably, other cultures invented pizza and/or bagels (or foods similar to them), but no one else had ever thought of combining them.
+Parodied in an episode of Futurama, where Nibbler gladly describes planet Earth as "homeworld of the pizza-bagel".
+Presumably, other cultures invented pizza and/or bagels (or foods similar to them), but only humanity had ever thought of combining them.